zopefoundation/Zope/doc/INSTALL.rst

   $ bin/mkzopeinstance --help

 .. note::
   The traditional ``inplace`` build is no longer supported.
-You are not encouraged to create a Zope instance within your buildout or virtualenv environment.
+You are now encouraged to create a Zope instance within your buildout or virtualenv environment.